 NOTE: The app “protocol_designer.py” guides the user through the parameter selection process and automatically generates the ready-to-use protocol to operate the workstation.
 Either use the terminal function or a Python integrated development environment (IDE) to open and execute the file.

-Select protocol name (e.g., double-network-hydrogels.py) and define excess amount for input and mixing tubes.
+Select protocol name (e.g., double-network-hydrogel.py) and define excess amount for input and mixing tubes.

 NOTE: The selected percentage of the excess volume depends on the container type (e.g., 5 mL tubes compared to 0.5 mL reagent tubes).
 Within the presented experimental setting, an excess volume of 10% (w/v) was chosen for the input and 30% (w/v) for the mixing tray.